-1.2 Counseling Support Services: The district will work with elementary counselors to increase supports for behavior and MTSS, with secondary counselors to improve communication with students and families about learning pathways, including CTE, and with all counselors to support transitions from one level (elementary/middle/high) to the next.

-1.3 Coordinators: The district's technology coordinator will focus more time on the implementation of AI and supporting teachers in understanding this tool, the assessment coordinator will support the district's implementation of EduClimber as a new data program, and the secondary coordinator will be providing support to special education teachers as they build their guaranteed and viable curriculum to align with that of the general education courses.

-1.5 Career Technical Education: The district will work on more effectively marketing our CTE pathways to make sure students and families know about the offerings early enough to take advantage of them.
+- 1.2 Counseling Support Services: The district will work with elementary counselors to increase supports for behavior and MTSS, with secondary counselors to improve communication with students and families about learning pathways, including CTE, and with all counselors to support transitions from one level (elementary/middle/high) to the next. - 1.3 Coordinators: The district's technology coordinator will focus more time on the implementation of AI and supporting teachers in understanding this tool, the assessment coordinator will support the district's implementation of EduClimber as a new data program, and the secondary coordinator will be providing support to special education teachers as they build their guaranteed and viable curriculum to align with that of the general education courses. - 1.5 Career Technical Education: The district will work on more effectively marketing our CTE pathways to make sure students and families know about the offerings early enough to take advantage of them.
 This will include exploring the development of middle school elective wheels to provide students with exposure to high school CTE offerings.
-Additionally, the district will continue to explore how special education students can access CTE and ensure families are aware of these opportunities.

-1.6 College/Career Readiness: The district will continue to adjust its messaging about post high school opportunities by elevating the importance of career readiness and by providing communication about the multiple pathways students might take when they graduate.
+Additionally, the district will continue to explore how special education students can access CTE and ensure families are aware of these opportunities. - 1.6 College/Career Readiness: The district will continue to adjust its messaging about post high school opportunities by elevating the importance of career readiness and by providing communication about the multiple pathways students might take when they graduate.

-A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+A report of the Total Est Estimated Actual Perce Fable. timated Actual Expenditu ntages of Improved Servi res for last year's actions ces for last year's action s may be found in the A s may be found in the C nnual Update Table.
+A re contributing Actions Ann port of the ual Update 2024 CADA 2022 241 CAR ( In the dischard District 27 (24

-Goal # Description Prevention/Intervention/Acceleration: Provide high quality prevention, intervention, and acceleration actions and services to address learning loss, close the achievement gap, and provide students with equitable access to courses of study.
+Goal # Description 2 Prevention/Intervention/Acceleration: Provide high quality prevention, intervention, and acceleration actions and services to address learning loss, close the achievement gap, and provide students with equitable access to courses of study.